edge-servers/ansible-immunity22/README.md

     # allows overriding the default duration for keeping notifications
     immunity22_notifications_delete_old_notifications: 10
     # Expiration time limit (in seconds) of magic sign-in links.
-    # Magic sign-in links are used only when OpenWISP RADIUS is enabled.
+    # Magic sign-in links are used only when Immunity RADIUS is enabled.
     immunity22_django_sesame_max_age: 1800 # 30 minutes
     # Maximum file size(in bytes) allowed to be uploaded as firmware image.
     # It overrides "immunity22_nginx_client_max_body_size" setting